Ebbets Field: Use

 Ebbets Field was the scene of some early successes, as the Dodgers, also called the "Robins" after long-time manager Wilbert Robinson, won National League championships in 1916 and 1920.
 The seating area was expanded in the 1920s, a boom time for baseball when many ballparks were expanded.
 The double deck was extended from third base around the left field corner, across left field, and into center field, allowing right-hand hitters to garner many more home runs.
 By the 1940s, a big scoreboard had been installed in right field, as well as a screen atop the high wall which made home runs to right field a tougher accomplishment.
-Additional rows of seating across left field reduced that area by about 15 feet, to the delight of right-handed sluggers.
+Additional rows of seating across left field reduced that area by about 15 feet, aiding right-handed hitters.

 The park's first night game was played on June 15, 1938, drawing a crowd of 38,748.
-Johnny Vander Meer of the visiting Cincinnati Reds pitched his second consecutive no-hitter in that game, a feat that has never been duplicated in Major League Baseball.
-It was also in 1938 that Hilda Chester, one of the earlier sports "superfans," became a regular attendee when Larry MacPhail brought Ladies' Days to Ebbets Field, only charging women a ten-cent admission on those days.
+Johnny Vander Meer of the visiting Cincinnati Reds pitched his second consecutive no-hitter, a feat that has never been duplicated in Major League Baseball.
+It was also in 1938 that Hilda Chester, one of the earlier sports "superfans," became a regular attendee when promotional wizard Larry MacPhail brought Ladies' Days to Ebbets Field, welcoming women for only ten-cents.

-After the early successes of the Dodgers, the team slid into hard times.
-Things continued that way for two decades, until new ownership first brought in promotional wizard MacPhail in 1938, and then, after MacPhail's wartime resignation, player development genius Branch Rickey in 1943.
-In addition to his well-known breaking of the color line by signing Jackie Robinson, Rickey's savvy with farm systems (as with his prior work for the St. Louis Cardinals) produced results that made the Brooklyn Dodgers "Bums" a perennial contender, which they continued to be for several years.
+After the Dodgers early successes the team slid into hard times.
+It remained there for two decades, until new ownership first brought in MacPhail in 1938, and then, after MacPhail's wartime resignation, player development specialist Branch Rickey in 1943.
+In addition to his well-known breaking of the color line by signing Jackie Robinson in 1948, Rickey's savvy with farm systems (which he had honed with the rival St. Louis Cardinals) produced results that made the Brooklyn Dodger "Bums" a perennial contender through their exit to California after the 1957 season.

 The Dodgers won pennants in 1941 (under MacPhail), 1947, 1949, 1952, 1953, 1955 and 1956.
-They won the 1955 World Series, their only world title, and were within two games (in 1950) and a playoff heartbreak (in 1951) of winning five National League pennants in a row (1949–53) and matching the cross-town Yankees' achievement during that stretch.
+They won the 1955 World Series, their only world title, and were within two games (in 1950) and a playoff heartbreak (in 1951) of winning five National League pennants in a row (1949–53), challenging the five time World Champion cross-town Yankees during that stretch.
 Ebbets Field also hosted the 1949 Major League Baseball All-Star Game.